Datamine/Function-Profiler/README.md

 if __name__=='__main__':
     main()
 ```
 and we run this from the command line, i.e. `python3 example.py`.
-We get this output:
+We get this output at the command-line:
 ```
 foo: 1 call.
 Time stats (seconds): Min: 0.000001, Mean: 0.000002, Median: 0.000002, Max: 0.000003, Stddev: 0.000001
 ```